Cragady/Csv-Scrubber/README.md

 As of this commit (on 9/12/2020), this application is finished for my purposes.
 If I continue to work on this, it will purely be for fun.
 Most likely, the continuation of upkeep on this project will benefit only me unless I change around `FileReader` or `Program`.
 Before I change `FileReader` or `Program`, I will likely change `FileCruncher` to make things slightly easier on me.
 For instance, I would probably refactor the code so certain chunks are re-used as opposed to rewritten, writing out the potential problems found to a `.md` or `.txt` file, etc.

+## Access Database

+The files I am parsing through are exported from an Access Database.
+I am trying to find errors amongst records in Access.
+I likely would have had an easier time if I had exported the Access Database in a way that encapsulated the text in double quotation marks, but I was able to work though it just fine regardless.

 # Note on Test File

 The `Sales-Invoicing.csv` has been edited heavily, and a lot of information and fields deleted for privacy issues.